Jersey Cape Lighthouses

 DELAWARE BAY LIGHTHOUSE CRUISES: Delaware Bay Lighthouse Cruises: The Mid-Atlantic Center for the Arts and Humanities sponsors several lighthouse cruises during the summer to view and photograph historic lighthouses of the late 19th and the early part of the 20th centuries.
 609-884-5404; 800-275-4278; www.capemaymac.org

 Planning a trip?
-Check out the region’s premier guide covering Cape May, Cumberland & Atlantic Counties.
+Check out the region’s premier guide.
 Unlike most other guides that are filled with mostly advertising, the Vacationer is brimming with helpful stories along with beautiful photographs.
 Discover everything you need to plan your visit.
 Beaches, boardwalks, casinos, nightlife, dining, amusements, lodging and much more.

 View online OR Request a printed copy